Learners will focus on reading and discussion on issues of gender, education, and family as they appear in the poem.

 - How do you think Mosetsana's life is different from that of the boys in her classes?

 - Who is the narrator of this poem?
-What tone does he or she use?
+What tone do they use?

-Ask students to write a poem about their own lives that illustrates similarities and differences to Mosetsana’s.
-Assign students to research HIV/AIDS in South Africa, including how the disease is changing the makeup of families.
+Ask learners to write a poem about their own lives that illustrates similarities and differences to Mosetsana’s.
+Assign learners to research HIV/AIDS in South Africa, including how the disease is changing the makeup of families.